Norma Geller’s ’87 philanthropy is driven by enlightenment

 Geller’s path toward a degree in sociology adhered to her commitment to others as a volunteer at University Hospitals for 20 years.
-She worked in the playroom at Rainbow Babies and Children’s Hospital for eight years and at the front desk in the radiation therapy department at the former Mt.
+She volunteered in the playroom at Rainbow Babies and Children’s Hospital for eight years and, after earning her degree, worked in the radiation therapy department as a social worker at the former Mt.
 Sinai Hospital in Cleveland.

 “When my twins were in the first grade, they were gone all day, and I said, ‘I have to give back; this is in me to do this,’” she says.

 But, after years of dedication to patients, Geller became one herself.
 In December of 1991, shortly after earning her master’s degree in social work from Case Western Reserve University in Cleveland, Geller was about to embark on an African Safari when she received a letter from the hospital.
 A doctor at the hospital where Geller was volunteering was conducting a study; he asked if he could take a blood sample from her.